daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 * you often google meal planning type ideas
 * you can’t seem to find a system for meal planning that sticks

-If some or all of these sounds like you, this guide will may be your best friend.
-It is going to be full of tips and ideas.
-It will have all kinds of ways to get yourself motivated and inspired.
-You will never again question yourself, “What's for dinner?” if you follow through with creating a routine and a plan that works for you and your family.
+If some or all of these sound like you, this **Simple Meal Planning Guide** may just be your best friend.
+It is full of tips and ideas.
+It has all kinds of ways to get yourself motivated and inspired.
+You will never again question yourself, “_What's for dinner?_” if you follow through with creating a routine and a plan that works for you and your family.
 There will be a variety of suggestions and strategies so that during different seasons or days you can find one that works.

-Lastly, this simple meal planning guide is about planning firstly.
+Lastly, this **Simple Meal Planning Guide** is about planning firstly.
 With a good plan, comes a good routine, and then no more scrambling to get food on the table.
 I cannot wait for you to dive in!

-## Inside
+### What you'll find in the guide

 * $14.99 USD, $9.99 introductory pricing (click through to the download link)
 * X pages